OpenEvalProject/evals/manuscripts/elife-70619/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/70619/elife-70619-fig6-v2.jpg)

-**Figure 6.:** 1G37 induces gene expression similar to that of the bacterial stringent response.(A) A set of genes published previously by Gourse et al. (Sanchez-Vazquez et al., 2019), whose steady-state RNA levels changed more than 2-fold upon induction of the stringent response by RelA over-expression (down n = 401 genes, up n = 321 genes, other = 3036 genes).
+**Figure 6.:** (A) A set of genes published previously by Gourse et al. (Sanchez-Vazquez et al., 2019), whose steady-state RNA levels changed more than 2-fold upon induction of the stringent response by RelA over-expression (down n = 401 genes, up n = 321 genes, other = 3036 genes).
 Using these same sets of genes, the ratio of RNA levels in trmD-deg and trmD-cont strains upon ClpXP induction are shown.
 (B) Changes in expression in genes involved in amino acid biosynthesis (n = 89), genes encoding ribosomal proteins (n = 47), and other genes.

 Following up on this observation, we next asked to what extent two characteristic pathways known to be regulated by the stringent response were also affected by m1G37 deficiency.
 In nutrient starvation, bacterial cells down-regulate ribosome biosynthesis due to the reduced demand for protein production, but up-regulate amino acid biosynthesis (Gourse et al., 2018).
 As expected, the published RNA-seq data upon relA over-expression showed that 89 genes associated with amino acid biosynthesis in the EcoCyc database were more highly expressed than other genes (log2(median) = 0.59, Mann-Whitney p = 4.8 × 10–12).
 Intriguingly, we found that these genes were also up-regulated to a similar extent in m1G37 deficiency (log2(median) = 0.58, Mann-Whitney p = 1.2 × 10–8) (Figure 6B), consistent with the enrichment of these genes in our GO annotation (Figure 5C).
 Likewise, 47 ribosome protein genes were down-regulated upon relA over-expression (log2(median) = –1.48, Mann-Whitney p = 1.6 × 10–24) and they were also down-regulated in m1G37 deficiency, although to a lesser extent (log2(median) = –0.64, Mann-Whitney p = 1.1 × 10–12) (Figure 6B).
 As a control, we also found that the genes that were not induced in these sets (i.e., not ribosome proteins and not involved in amino acid biosynthesis) were less responsive to relA over-expression, and that they were also less responsive in m1G37 deficiency (Figure 6B).
 Collectively, the parallel changes in steady-state RNA levels between m1G37 deficiency and relA over-expression were remarkable, suggesting that loss of m1G37 triggers a response similar to that of the relA-dependent stringent response.

-## Metabolic changes
+### Metabolic changes

 Some of the most striking changes in gene expression in m1G37 deficiency occurred in central metabolic pathways: glycolysis, the citric acid (the tricarboxylic acid [TCA]) cycle, and fatty acid oxidation.
 For example, 10 genes associated with the TCA cycle were significantly up-regulated in the trmD-deg strain, making this pathway the most enriched in the GO terms (Figure 5C).
 Genes in the glyoxylate cycle are also up-regulated.
 Notably, because the glyoxylate cycle bypasses the decarboxylation reactions and instead replenishes TCA cycle intermediates, it is reasonable that these changes may be to build up metabolic intermediates for amino acid biosynthesis.
 The two-carbon units entering the TCA cycle likely arise primarily from fatty acid oxidation, whose enzymes are highly up-regulated in m1G37 deficiency, as opposed to the glycolysis pathway, whose genes are strongly repressed (Figure 5C).
 Thus, it appears that m1G37 deficiency shifts metabolism away from consuming Glc toward consuming fatty acids and that cells prioritize building up metabolic intermediates to support amino acid biogenesis.